GabbedT/ApogeoRV/Docs/Sphinx/introduction.rst

 .. important:: *This is an academic project, it doesn't aim to replace any of the already existing CPUs*, however it can be perfectly used in any open source project as a main scalar core.

 **ApogeoRV** is a synthesizable RISC-V core.
-It aim to offer high performance with low power and low footprint and high flexibility thanks to the various synthesis configuration parameters.
+It aim to offer high performance with low power, low footprint and high flexibility thanks to the various synthesis configuration parameters.

 Features